 Sony A7R II versus Canon 5D Mark IV

 The Sony Alpha A7R II and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in June 2015 and August 2016.
 The A7R II is a mirrorless interchangeable lens camera, while the 5D Mark IV is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A7R II and the Canon 5D Mark IV are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).